Chiranjeevi Sarja

-Chiranjeevi Sarja (17 October 1984 - 7 June 2020) was an Indian film actor who appeared in Kannada films.
+Chiranjeevi Sarja (17 October 1984 – 7 June 2020) was an Indian film actor who appeared in Kannada films.
 Hailing from a family of actors, Sarja acted in more than 20 films in a career spanning 11 years.

 Early life and family

 Sarja was born as the first child of Ammaji and Vijay Kumar.
 He comes from a family of actors in the South Indian film industry; his maternal grandfather Shakti Prasad, maternal uncle Arjun Sarja and younger brother Dhruva Sarja are all actors, while another maternal uncle Kishore Sarja was a director.
 He completed his schooling from Baldwin Boys' High School before graduating from Vijaya College, Bangalore.
 He worked as an assistant director to his uncle Arjun for about four years.

 Career

 Sarja appeared in 22 films, beginning with the 2009 film Vayuputra which was directed by his uncle Kishore Sarja and earned him the Innovative Film Award for Best Debut (Male).
 A number of his films were remakes of those from other Indian languages, including the action film Varadhanayaka (2013), the supernatural thriller Whistle (2013), the horror comedy Chandralekha (2014), the action film Rudra Tandava (2015) and the action thriller Amma I Love You (2018).
-Among other notable films of Sarja are the mystery thriller Aatagara (2015), which was based on Agatha Christie's book And Then There Were None, and the horror film Aake (2017), both of which were directed by K. M. Chaitanya.
+His other notable films include the mystery thriller Aatagara (2015), which was based on Agatha Christie's novel And Then There Were None, and the horror film Aake (2017), both of which were directed by K. M. Chaitanya.

 Three of Sarja's films were released in 2020; Shivarjuna turned out to be his last appearance before his death.
 He had five more films lined up which were in various stages of production at the time of his sudden passing.